audreyshub/boss-deleted-posts/readme.md

 This is a minimal reproduction of an issue where it seems like `@netlify/plugin-gatsby` is deleting blog posts after build.

-You'll see something like this after the build, and even though they aren't always the same, it looks like 16 posts get deleted.
+You'll see something like this after the build, and even though they aren't always the same:

 ```
 Updated page: /blog/a-digital-day-planner-for-your-onlina-digital-day-planner-for-your-online-businesse-business